Integrating Social Media Across the Enterprise at Adobe

 The hands on one-on-one coaching is a common challenge that Adobe faces in integrating social across the enterprise.
 They’re looking to make their training more virtual while staying focused on the employee’s’ experiences.
 Another challenge Lauren points out is the need for employees to make social media a habit so that it’s a natural part of their daily lives.

 Tune into the podcast to hear how one of Adobe’s employees used social selling to find a common thread, an interest in Game of Thrones, to connect with a prospect.
 You’ll also hear Lauren’s take on what’s next in Adobe’s social business journey.

 Featured On This Episode:

-- Adobe’s website and blog
+- Adobe’s website

 - Lauren Friedman on Instagram, LinkedIn, and Twitter

 - Write a review of this podcast in iTunes

 There are TWO WAYS you can listen to this podcast with Lauren Friedman.